WeldonThallysson/React_Films/README.md

 You may also see any lint errors in the console.

-## Importânte

-Acesse o link para ver o Site
+## Importante Acesse o link para ver o Site

 ## https://prime-flix-ts.netlify.app/